williarin/aquamark/readme.txt

 * **Target Specific Image Sizes**: Choose exactly which registered image sizes should receive the watermark (e.g., thumbnail, medium, large).
 * **Image Driver Selection**: Automatically uses the best image library available (Imagick or GD), with a manual override option for advanced users.
 * **Destructive Action Warning**: The plugin warns you if you choose to apply the watermark to the 'full' size image, as this is a permanent, destructive action.
-* **Regenerate Watermarks**: Easily apply new settings or remove watermarks from existing images via a "Regenerate Watermarks" bulk action in the Media Library.
+* **Regenerate Watermarks**: Easily apply new settings to existing images via a "Regenerate Watermarks" bulk action in the Media Library.
+* **Remove Watermarks**: Remove watermarks from existing images via a "Remove Watermarks" bulk action in the Media Library.
 * **Developer Friendly**: Includes WordPress actions and filters for programmatic extension and customization.
 * **Modern & Conflict-Free**: Built with modern PHP and scoped dependencies to prevent conflicts with other plugins.